Overview

 Supported external sources:

-Note:[M983xA-270] The signal source over 6 GHz frequency is required as the M983xA has an up-converter capability.
+Note:[M983xA-270] The signal source over 6 GHz frequency is not required as the M983xA has an up-converter capability.

 Note: When setting up an M9383A, M9383B, or M9384B source in the External Device Configuration dialog, select MXG_Vector as the driver (they are code compatible).